-My professional objective is to use data to help inform better alignment and fit between people and the built environment.
-Because I naturally work across disciplinary boundaries, I am able to align concepts and ideas from different perspectives in order to address strategic challenges and research questions.
+I am a researcher, design strategist, and technologist working to create better alignment and fit between people and the built environment.
+As a natural boundary spanner, I am skilled at aligning concepts and ideas from different disciplines and perspectives in order to address strategic challenges and research questions.

 My interest in the built environment traces back to high school when I would walk around the city taking pictures of buildings and landscapes with my first SLR camera.
 Fast forward several years to graduate school when I got involved in a learning space design project that linked layout typologies to learning outcomes.
 I earned a BA in History & American Studies, followed by an MBA, both from Case Western Reserve University.
 After that I earned a PhD in Education from the University of Michigan.
 Along the way, I learned to fly and became an FAA-licensed private pilot (Airplane Single Engine Land & Sea rated).